 - Excellent on crostini.

-- Substitute zahtar for garlic in garlic bread.
+- Substitute either for garlic in garlic bread.

 - Add to yoghurt-based mayonnaise for delicious vegetable dips.